rydmike/flex_color_scheme/README.md

 It gets repetitive and rather long to show the details here.
 It is easier to read `main` and `MaterialApp` StatelessWidget code [here](https://github.com/rydmike/flex_color_scheme/blob/master/example/lib/example5/main.dart).
 It is well commented and explains all its parts well.
-You can certainly examine the `HomePage`, I recommend doing that with an IDE though.
+You can certainly examine the `HomePage` too, I recommend doing that with an IDE though.
-It is beyond the scope of this tutorial to explain all its details, but mostly it is just simple UI layout code and dealing with some issues not related to FlexColorScheme.
+It is beyond the scope of this tutorial to explain all its details, but mostly it is just simple UI layout code.

 The concludes the walk through of example 5.
 When we build it, the example starts with the **blue whale** color scheme.